 The 8th edition of POPPOSITIONS will revolve around the term “woke” and how its mainstream popularity and increasing application intersects with corporate and capitalist structures.
 The idea of being woke and wokeness concerns raising social awareness, taking actions in response to dominant paradigms, acknowledging one’s privileges towards understanding the struggles of others, and giving space to social bodies that have been silenced, unacknowledged and underrepresented.
 With the forthcoming edition of POPPOSITIONS we want to think collectively about what responses and forms of resistance can be formulated when ideologies have become trendy and woke-washing brands cash in on social justice.

-The works are arranged in the style of Neoclassical and early 20th century Third Reich sculptor’s ateliers and the cast rooms.
+The works were arranged in the style of Neoclassical and early 20th century Third Reich sculptor’s ateliers and the cast rooms.
 Condensed into the centre of the space so that the claustrophobic display provokes a sense of intimidation.
-Through this type of display, the myriad forms of the sculptures begin to function as obstacles, rather than objects.
-This is intended on playing with the power dynamic between the viewer and the artwork.
+Through this type of display, the myriad forms of the sculptures began to function as obstacles, rather than objects.
+This intended on playing with the power dynamic between the viewer and the artwork.